Marshmallow App

 Impact

-• An average of 75 article rating responses recorded a week to help understand what FAQs to improve
+An average of 75 article rating responses recorded a week to help understand what FAQs to optimise

 Building feedback loops

 We observed that a lot of customers would share requests and feedback to our cops team that would rarely pass its way down to the product squads in a structured format.
-We built out a new intercept feedback feature in the app for the following reasons:
+We built out a new intercept feedback feature to help with this:

 App store rating